JSulthoni/SVANE-frontend/README.md

 Welcome to the Bundler repository, Bundler is a full-stack e-commerce shop project.

 ## Project Overview
-Bundler is a full-stack e-commerce project designed for high accessibility across devices, ensuring the website maintains interface and functionality to various screen sizes.
+Bundler is a fullstack e-commerce project designed for high accessibility across devices, ensuring the website maintains interface and functionality to various screen sizes.

 ## Key Objectives
 * Create a React application with minimum page rendering and high responsiveness across multiple screen-size.